 You see, the saver or the victim don’t ACTUALLY care about each other or the relationship, they are behaving in these ways to meet their own need for self-esteem through other people’s problems.
 The victim needs to create problems to feel loved whilst the saver needs to fix problems to feel loved.
 There isn’t any real authenticity or genuine emotional connection with these relationships.

-Their behaviours are based on their OWN needs to feel loved and not actual unconditional love itself.
+Their behaviors are based on their OWN needs to feel loved and not actual unconditional love itself.

 If the victim really cares about the saver and the relationship, he or she would say, “Look, this is my problem, you don’t have to fix it for me.”
 That would be actually caring about the saver.